linxule/Feeback4SolidarityProject/Research/Readme.md

-Folder for research that that covers the research scope of the Solidarity Project.
+Folder for unorganized research that under the research scope of the Solidarity Project.